SS Gaetano Donizetti

-The SS Gaetano Donizetti was an ex-Italian merchant motorship, captured by Nazi Germany for war use thus destroyed by HMS Eclipse on 23 September 23, 1943 in the eastern Aegean Sea, taking to the bottom its munitions and killing 1,800 people on board: 1,576 Italian prisoners of war significantly overcrowded aboard, 220 German guards and a small crew.
+The SS Gaetano Donizetti was an ex-Italian merchant motorship, captured by Nazi Germany for war use then destroyed by HMS Eclipse on 23 September 23, 1943 in the eastern Aegean Sea, taking to the bottom its munitions and killing 1,800 people on board: 1,576 Italian prisoners of war significantly overcrowded aboard, 220 German guards, and a small crew.

 Background

 On September 8, 1943 the Armistice between Italy and Allied armed forces was signed.

 The Germans had expected and anticipated the Italian surrender, and immediately launched Operation Achse to disarm the Italian Army and take over their annexed lands.
 The Dodecanese islands had been Italian-occupied since the Italo-Turkish War of 1912.
 German forces under Generalleutnant Ulrich Kleemann rushed to the central island of Rhodes, and attacked the 40,000-strong Italian garrison on 9 September, and forced it to surrender by 11 September.
 In doing so, they outmaneuvered the British, which had hoped by their Dodecanese Campaign to control the islands as bases against the German-controlled Balkans.

 The Germans had to hold off the British and wanted to get rid of the numerous Italian prisoners as soon as possible.
 The Nazis deemed the Italians who chose not to fight further alongside them (the majority), not as prisoners of war, but as traitors to be sent to Germany.
 These Italian military internees faced forced labor.